Choose a Package

 - Kernel Methods:

-npandnpRmpinow expose local polynomial capability across the conditional family, together with joint degree and bandwidth selection for mixed data. - Density, Distribution, Quantiles: bounded-kernel conditional density and distribution routes are now available when support bounds are known or when practical unknown-bound proxies are appropriate, and
+npandnpRmpinow expose local polynomial capability across the conditional family, together with joint degree and bandwidth selection for mixed data, gradient support throughout the conditional estimators, and derivative estimation of arbitrarily high order, limited only by the selected polynomial degree whether set manually or chosen automatically for the underlying smoothness class. - Density, Distribution, Quantiles: bounded-kernel conditional density and distribution routes are now available when support bounds are known or when practical unknown-bound proxies are appropriate, and

-renderer = "rgl"now supports interactive 3D rotation/zoom whenrglis installed,plot.rug = TRUEadds 1D/2D rugs, andplot.data.overlay = TRUE/FALSEcontrols whether y/x plots include the observed data. - MPI and Large Data:
+renderer = "rgl"now supports interactive 3D rotation/zoom whenrglis installed, whiledata_ruganddata_overlaymanage rugs and observed-data overlays on supported routes. - MPI and Large Data:

 npRmpiis no longer confined to the older profile/manual-broadcast interface; currentsessionandattachroutes makenpandnpRmpicode much more interchangeable while preserving the profile route for users who want it.